Social media and psychology: Neuroscience

 While these areas of the brain become strengthened, other parts of the brain start to weaken.
-Technology is encouraging us to multi-task, seeing as how easy it is to switch from one task to another by opening another tab or using two devices at once.

-The brain's hippocampus is mainly associated with memory, particularly long-term memory.
+Technology is encouraging multi-tasking, especially because of how easy it is to switch from one task to another by opening another tab or using two devices at once.
+The brain's hippocampus is mainly associated with long-term memory.
 In a study done by Russell Poldark, a professor at UCLA, they found that "for the task learned without distraction, the hippocampus was involved.
 However, for the task learned with the distraction of the beeps, the hippocampus was not involved; but the striatum was, which is the brain system that underlies our ability to learn new skills."
-The overall result from the study is that multitasking will cause us to rely on the striatum more than the hippocampus, changing the way we learn.
+The study concludes that multitasking can cause reliance on the striatum more than the hippocampus, which can change the way we learn.
 The striatum is known to be connected to mainly the brain's reward system.
-The brain will make the neurons to the striatum strengthen while making the neurons to the hippocampus weaken as a way to make the brain more efficient.
+The brain will strengthen the neurons to the striatum while it weakens the neurons to the hippocampus to make the brain more efficient.
 Because our brain starts to rely on the striatum more than the hippocampus, it becomes harder for us to process new information.
-Nicholas Carr, author of The Shallows: How The Internet Is Changing Our Brains, agrees:

-"What psychologists and brain scientists tell us about interruptions is that they have a fairly profound effect on the way we think.
+Nicholas Carr, author of The Shallows: How The Internet Is Changing Our Brains, agrees: "What psychologists and brain scientists tell us about interruptions is that they have a fairly profound effect on the way we think.
 It becomes much harder to sustain attention, to think about one thing for a long period of time, and to think deeply when new stimuli are pouring at you all day long.
 I argue that the price we pay for being constantly inundated with information is a loss of our ability to be contemplative and to engage in the kind of deep thinking that requires you to concentrate on one thing."

+Well-Being

+How does well-being relate to social media?
+In an article titled Social Impact of Psychological Research on Well-Being Shared in Social Media, Pulido et al. found a 15.7% social impact in their results.
+These new results were compared to a previous study conducted by Pulido et al., which had a high of 4.98% compared to 27.5% in the new study.
+These results show the ESISM, which is evidence of social impact present.
+In a two-year span, the difference between social impact rose 22.52% according to these studies.
+When taking into consideration that an increasingly large number of teens report either being active on, or having used, some form of social media, ranging from apps such as Facebook to TikTok, researching the effects of social media on the well-being of teens and young adults has become more of a topic of focus in recent years.